danielberlinger/cadmus/README.md

 # cadmus
- My CAD and 3d print files
+ My CAD and 3d print files.
+Use them at your own risk :) Feedback is welcome, snark is not.